testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/web-apps/update-elements.md

 ---
 title: "Update Elements for a Web Project"
-metadesc: "How to update an element that was added previously to a Testsigma web project."
+meta_desc: "How to update an element that was added previously to a Testsigma web project."
 order: 4.442
 page_id: "Update Elements for a Web Project"
 warning: false